Green anaconda: Reproduction

-This species is solitary until the mating season, which occurs during the rainy season, and can last for several months, usually from April to May.
-During this time, males must find females.
-Typically, female snakes lay down a trail of pheromones for the males to follow, but how the males of this species track a female's scent is still unclear.
-Another possibility is that the female releases an airborne stimulant.
+Individuals are solitary until the mating season, which occurs during the rainy season, and can last several months, usually from April to May.
+Typically, females leave pheromone trails for males to follow, but how males track it is unclear.
+It may be that the pheromone is airborne.
 This theory is supported by the observation of females that remain motionless, while many males move towards them from all directions.
-Male anacondas also frequently flick their tongues to sense chemicals that signal the presence of a female.
+Male anacondas also often flick their tongues to sense chemicals that signal the presence of a female.

-Many males can often find the same female.
-This results in odd clusters referred to as "breeding balls", in which up to 12 males wrap around the same female and attempt to copulate.
-The groups can stay in this position for two to four weeks.
-This ball acts as a slow-motion wrestling match between the males, each one fighting for the opportunity to mate with the female.
+Often many males find the same female and wrap around her to copulate with her.
+Such a "breeding ball" of up to 12 males can stay in this position for two to four weeks as males wrestle in slow-motion to mate with the female.

-During mating, males make use of their spurs to arouse the female.
+During mating, males use their spurs to arouse the female.
 They aggressively press their cloacal regions hard against the female body, while continuously scratching her with their spurs.
 This can produce a scratching sound.
-Mating approaches its climax when the stimulus of the males' spurs induces the female snake to raise her cloacal region, allowing the cloacae of the two snakes to move together.
-The male then coils his tail, surrounding the female, and they copulate.
-The strongest and largest male is often the victor.
-However, females are physically much larger and stronger and may decide to choose from among the males.
+Mating approaches its climax when the stimulus of the males' spurs induces the female to raise her cloacal region, allowing the cloacae of the two snakes to move together.
+The male then coils his tail around the female, and they copulate.
+Often, the strongest and largest male wins, but the females may choose another male as they are much larger and stronger.
 Courtship and mating occur almost exclusively in water.

 Mating is followed by a gestation period of six to seven months.
 The species is ovoviviparous, with females giving birth to live young.
 Litters usually consist of 20 to 40 offspring, although as many as 100 may be produced.
 After giving birth, females may lose up to half their weight.